23/DeveloperDocumentation/oauth.md

 #### Callbacks

-During the autorization stage, you can specify control your user's log-in flows by setting a callback when calling `request_token`.
+During the authorization stage, you can control your user's log-in flows by setting a callback when calling `request_token`.
 For example, set `oauth_callback=http://mysite.com/callback` to control how the user is redirected back to your application after authorizing your request token.
-When `oauth_callback` is omitted or set to `oob` (_out of band_), the end user is given a `oauth_verifier` which your application must manually ask for in order get exchange your request token for an access token.
+When `oauth_callback` is omitted or set to `oob` (_out of band_), the end user is given a `oauth_verifier` which your application must manually ask for in order to exchange your request token for an access token.
 The callback process is [outlined in the OAuth docs](http://oauth.net/core/1.0a/#provider_redirects).

 #### Multipart forms

-In accordance with [the OAuth request normalization specification](http://oauth.net/core/1.0a/#rfc.section.9.1.1) to following parts of the request must be included in the signature:
+In accordance with [the OAuth request normalization specification](http://oauth.net/core/1.0a/#rfc.section.9.1.1) the following parts of the request must be included in the signature:

 * All parameters in the OAuth HTTP Authorization header except `realm` and `oauth_signature`.
 * All parameters from the URLs in the query part of an HTTP GET.